zawata/SilverGB/README.md

 I'm writing this code(and commenting it with what I learn) to hopefully interest other people who were like me when I first tried to start this project(as a sophmore in highschool ha!): minor knowledge of programming but major interest in doing something cool.

-The emulator features a GUI created with "Dear ImGui" which is an absolutely fantastic GUI Library.
-It utilizes SDL for media interfaces(Input, Audio, Window Management) and OpenGL for graphics.
-It attempts to remain compilable on all Major Operating Systems(as I'm using SDL and OpenGL for OS interfacing) but I'm developing and testing it on Linux so that is where it's "guaranteed" to work.(note the quotes...)
+The emulator attempts to remain compilable on all Major Operating Systems(as I'm using SDL and OpenGL for OS interfacing).

 ## Major TODOs

 Slight TODOs are littered throughout the code, the bigger ones are placed here:
- - Implmenet Friendlier UI (See Below)
+ - Implement Friendlier UI (See Below)
- - Audio Processing Unit(See the `sound_impl` branch, which is massively out of date now)
+ - Audio Processing Unit
  - M-Cycle accurate CPU rewrite(see `src/gb/new_cpu.c`)
    - Basic structure is done and designed, just need to actually implement all 499 instructions
  - Accurate PPU timing
    - Most of this isn't centrally documented but spread across 3-4 documents and dozens of test-roms.
 So yay.
  - core-clocking rewrite
-   - I'm gonna need to do some research on this one...the current implementation is fucked and I'm not experienced enough in this area to know how to fix it.
+   - Currently timed by window updates in SDL which runs slightly too fast.
-   - As the project currently doesn't play games this isn't a concern but eventually yes.
+   - Saw a recommendation to time the emulator by audio buffer updates, will probably implement with APU support.

 ### UI